Chapter 1:

 He decided to instead focus on archery—a skill he had spent years polishing almost to perfection.

-He wanted to make a living doing what he likes.
+He wanted to make a living doing what he loved.
 He first tried becoming a gaming streamer, but that fell through quickly when he realized how saturated the market had become.

 He wanted to leave his name in history.
-He wanted to mean something to people he didn't even get to meet—a dream most had given up on by his age.
+He wanted to mean something to people he didn't even know—a dream most had given up on by high school.

 So he bet everything on his bow, but such a niche skill proved difficult to turn into stable income.
 He tried going to local competitions, but he was never able to make it to the big leagues.
 Today was another one of those attempts.

-By 6am, when the heat became too much for him to sleep, Yumino got up from the floor and started his morning routine that included a quick shower.
+By five in the morning, when the heat became too much for him to sleep, Yumino got up from the floor and started his morning routine that included a quick shower.
 He took the chance and also shaved his stubble.
-Outside of archery, he spent most of his time gaming and reading manga, so there was no real reason for Yumino to take care of his looks most of the time.
+Outside of archery, he spent most of his time gaming and reading manga, so there was no real reason for Yumino to take care of his looks.
+He just felt like it.

 The competition was scheduled to start at 11 am, but by 7:30 he was ready to leave the house.

-"Some training would be nice," he said as if trying to encourage himself to step out.
+"Some training would be nice," he said in an attempt to encourage himself to take a step.

 At an hour when everyone else was walking around in suits, sweating buckets through crowded trains while on their way to the office, Yumino stood out like a sore thumb.